 The interior is dominated by the turquoise walls, nicely accented by the white shelving and trim.
 There’s plenty of storage and a very organized workspace.
 This is key for a relaxing she shed that is used for crafting because there’s nothing more stressful than wasting time searching for items and dealing with a messy space.

 This wooden garden shed has been transformed for no other purpose than having fun.
 The little barn, made from a kit available from Home Depot, is about as cute as they come.
 While the outside sports a blue exterior with green trim, the interior is done in a totally patriotic theme.
-With room for sitting and relaxing — and entertaining.
+She shed ideas inside like this have room for sitting and relaxing — and entertaining.

-People who don’t live inside open space can still make the most of a she shed by transforming any basic little shed into a special space.
+People who don’t live in an open space can still make the most of a she shed by transforming any basic little shed into a special space.
 If possible, make the outside style delightful, like this one in the Washington D.C. area that includes a dormer on the front.
-An appealing exterior will make you want to step inside and close the door.
+The best she shed ideas have an appealing exterior that will make you want to step inside and close the door.

 Here’s another basic shed that has its own beautiful appeal.
 The red doors and black shutters, combined with the interesting roof line draw you in and make you want to come inside.
-Double door like these are also great for a she shed when you want to open it up to the outside and enjoy the garden.
+Double doors like these are also great she shed ideas when you want to open it up to the outside and enjoy the garden.

 Ultimately, a she shed is also about reflecting a woman’s style.
 If you like purple, go for it, like this chic garden blogger’s shed does.
 It’s plush and stylish on the inside and the purple color is a perfect match for the tree when it’s in bloom like this.
 Plants are included on the inside as well as in urns by the exterior doors.
-Little extras like a thatch-covered rood and figurines on top make a big stylistic difference.
+She shed ideas that include extras like a thatch-covered rood and figurines on top make a big stylistic difference.

 A fantastic, vintage garden she shed like this one, found outside of London, makes the most of its green surroundings with plenty of glass.
 The rustic wood that frames the windows and the building as a whole exudes plenty of charm.
 There’s plenty of space for potting and relaxing…which is the ultimate aim.